Blue And Red Hair Dye Mixed (What Color Will You Get?)

 What Color Do Red And Blue Hair Dye Make?

-It may seem like a simple process, and it really is, but there are so many different shades you could be left with that it’s essential to have this information in your back pocket!
+It may seem like a simple process, and it really is, but there are so many shades you could end up with that itโs essential to have this information in your back pocket!

 Making A Light Shade Of Purple